MorningFrog/urdf-visualizer/README.md

 - Display the joint name when hovering the mouse
 - Drag and control joint angles
 - Measure distance, angle or area
+- multilingual support: English, Simplified Chinese
+  > If you need more language support, you can raise it in the issue of the repository

 ## Extension Settings